-A hot topic for the industry at the moment is the pricing of over the counter derivatives.
-Surprisingly, 84 percent of those surveyed thought that the administrator is best qualified to price over the counter securities.
+A hot topic for the industry at the moment is the pricing of OTC securities.
+Surprisingly 84% of those surveyed thought that the administrator is best qualified to price OTC securities.

-Conversely, as an administrator, we believe that the counterparty to the trade is best qualified to price over the counter securities as they will ultimately close out the position.
+As an administrator we believe that the counterparty to the trade is best qualified to price OTC securities as they will ultimately close out the position.

-One of the core functions of the administrator is the timely production of a net asset value in an agreed timeframe.
-With the increased use of OTC derivatives in portfolios, we always agree a robust pricing and valuation procedure prior to the fund launch.
-If there is a difference in price that falls outside pre-agreed parameters between the counterparty price and the agreed pricing mechanism at a valuation point, then an escalation procedure is initiated.
+One of the core functions of the administrator is the timely production of a NAV in an agreed timeframe.
+With the increased use of OTC derivatives in portfolios, we agree a robust pricing and valuation procedure prior to fund launch.

+If there is a difference in price that falls outside preagreed parameters between the counterparty price and the agreed pricing mechanism at a valuation point, then an escalation procedure is initiated.
 Ultimately any pricing dispute is resolved by the board of directors of the fund.